 While I was in my fourth year of dental school, during our holy vacation (Eid), my mom woke up crying from severe pain in her mouth due to a badly decayed tooth.
 All clinics were closed because of the holiday.
 She spent two days and two sleepless nights crying in pain until we could get her to a clinic for treatment.
 Those two days are etched in my mind forever.
 I wanted so desperately to help her, and I felt ashamed because I was a fourth-year dental student and could not do anything except comfort her with words that I now think made her cry even more.
 From that day forward, I have had a singular purpose that improved my grades and enabled me to excel at what I have set my heart on - endodontics.

 While I want to be highly competent and certified to practice in all areas of general dentistry, endodontics has a special place in my heart.
 This is because I live to alleviate pain and suffering.
 It is here that I find my greatest joy, going to the root of the pain and taking it away.
-I am meticulous, and I believe this is especially important in endodontics, paying attention to minute detail.
+I am meticulous, especially in endodontics, paying attention to minute detail.
 I also see being both punctual and patient to be of tremendous importance.
 My other strong points are that I speak English fluently and am physically fit.
-I love sports, especially badminton and jogging.
+I love sports, especially badminton, and jogging.

 I thank you for your consideration of my application.